Osama Hilali: Organizing protests

-With the outbreak of the Syrian uprising in March 2011, Hilali joined with other activists to organize anti-protests in Qamishli.
+With the outbreak of the Syrian uprising in March 2011, Hilali joined with other activists to organize anti-government protests in Qamishli.
 One of the locations where protests were organized was Qamishli's main mosque, near which Hilali's store was located.
 He supplied water, food, and paint to protesters from his store.
 During the protests, he met with members of the Kurdish Future Movement, and founded the Sun of Freedom Movement with other protest organizers in the city.
 On 30 April, Hilali and another activist were arrested by security forces.
 After his release some time later, he joined the Kurdish Future Movement.
 He was arrested again on 31 August 2011.

 During the summer of 2012, Hilali was known for carrying water cans and spraying other protesters with water.
 The pro-government Addounia TV accused him of adding narcotic substances to the water to incite protesters.
 This claim gave Hilali the nickname "Freedom Pesticide".
 He was detained by the Military Intelligence Directorate for 15 days, and by riot police at the end of July for 10 days.
 Hilali and two of his friends also shot at the house of a neighbouring man they accused of shooting at the air to disperse protests.

 Hilali was accused of shooting and killing his brother Huzan in the Corniche neighbourhood of Qamishli on 11 June 2012.
 After the murder, he fled and reportedly went into hiding in the house of Abdul Aziz Tammo, brother of Kurdish Future Movement founder and leader Mashaal Tammo, who was assassinated in Qamishli on 7 October 2011, in Darbasiya.
 By August, Hilali had ended his practice of water sprays and moved on to create banners and participate in local council trainings in both the Hasaka and Deir ez-Zor governorates.
 During the same month he stepped on a land mine on the Syria–Turkey border during a trip with another Kurdish Future Movement member to Turkey, and was hospitalized for the next two months.